tonytechlabb/ynov_docker_projet/README.md

 `docker run -p 9000:9000 tonytechlab/sonarqube`

 You can now access your Sonar app by hitting your local address on port 9000.

+As requested by the project, I had to implement a customized Docker image.
+So I created one named "tonytechlab/myalpine" which is available on my dockerhub, and it will be linked to an entrypoint.sh file that will show the current date.
+To do so, build my image `docker build -t tonytechlab/myalpine`, then run it `docker run tonytechlab/myalpine time` (ps : it requires the `time` parameter to show the current date).

 Enjoy.